-Fo Ti He Shou Wu benefit, hair growth, side effects, research studies Polygonum multiflorum, what are the medical uses for this Chinese herb?
+Fo Ti benefits He Shou Wu supplement, hair growth, side effects, research studies Polygonum multiflorum, what are the medical uses for this Chinese herb?

 Fo-ti is a plant native to China that is also found in Japan and Taiwan.
 The medicinal part of the plant is the root.
 In traditional Chinese medicine, Fo Ti is often boiled in a liquid made with black beans -- this is known as red fo-ti.
 The white version is the unprocessed root.
 Many people take this herb or herbal extract with the hopes of restoring hair growth, but what does the research say regarding the benefits of He Shou Wu in terms of its usefulness for hair loss?

 As of 2014, we could not locate reliable human studies with Fo Ti root supplement published in a western medical journal that have shown it to be effective for hair growth.

 Root and plant information